 All students applying to Samford are required to provide the following:

 College courses taken in a high school setting without external testing (e.g. AP, CLEP, IB) or fulfilling a high school requirement will be treated as dual enrollment credit.
 Students may transfer up to 12 semester credits of dual enrollment credit in which the student has earned a grade of B- or higher.
 Transferred coursework must be comparable to Samford courses offered at the 100 and 200 level.
 Only one Core Curriculum course (UCCA 101) may be transferred as dual enrollment credit.

 YES: Up to 12 credits will be reviewed for transfer credit.

 NO: The course(s) will be reviewed for possible transfer credit up to a total of 30 hours.

 Admission standards are competitive and selective.
 The Admission Committee selects the entering class from among those whose academic performance gives the strongest promise of success in college.
 It is Samford’s intent to maintain an undergraduate student body with diverse background, interests, and abilities.

-In addition to the requirements for all students above, Samford also requires the following for new students:
+In addition to the requirements for all students above, Samford also requires the following for incoming freshman students:

 Transfer students generally receive favorable admission review when they present a minimum cumulative 2.50 grade point average on all college-level course work, provided they have attempted at least 24 semester credits, or 36 quarter credits, at institutions accredited by one of the regional accrediting agencies.
 Please contact the transfer admission counselor with questions.